-However, only a short amount of screentime is spent exploring the green argument, and even less is allowed to the ethical reasons behind a vegan or vegetarian diet.
+However, only a short amount of screen time is spent exploring the green argument, and even less is allowed to the ethical reasons behind a vegan or vegetarian diet.

 While those decisions make sense cutting down the run-time and honing the film with a simpler and more marketable message, and it does detract a little from the argument when the reasons behind the vegan movement with the most scientific consensus are side-lined.

-The effects of these foods as known cancer risks and their impact in regards to heart disease remains a scientific fact with resounding evidence to back it up.
+Whatever the intent was, the effects of these foods as known cancer risks and their impact in regards to heart disease remains a scientific fact with resounding evidence to back it up.

 What It Gets Wrong